-The black raven is one of the most popular and sinister symbols at the same time.
-He is credited with a huge semantic potential – the bird is both wise and cruel, insidious and impartial.
-The raven can accompany positive and negative characters, people and mythical creatures.
+The black raven is one of the most popular and sinister symbols simultaneously.
+He is credited with a substantial semantic potential – the bird is both wise and cruel, insidious and impartial.
+The raven can accompany positive and negative characters, people, and mythical creatures.

 In Slavic mythology, the raven is a symbol of death and wisdom.
-He was called a bird of things, a harbinger of death, battles and sorrow.
-It was also believed that the raven has access to ancient knowledge, the power of ancestors.
-The appearance of a black bird during memorial and funeral rituals was considered a good sign – the soul of the deceased accepted the offering and honor of the survivors.
+He was called a bird of things, a harbinger of death, battles, and sorrow.
+It was also believed that the raven had access to ancient knowledge and the power of ancestors.
+The appearance of a blackbird during memorial and funeral rituals was considered a good sign – the deceased’s soul accepted the offering and honor of the survivors.

 There is a version that the raven has become a symbol of death due to its indiscriminate food.
 A large black bird does not disdain carrion and flies with pleasure to unburied bodies after battles and epidemics.
 The strong beak of a raven can cause serious injury to a person.
 Our ancestors also heard the words “coffin” and “blood” in their croaking.
 The combination of such features could not but envelop the bird in a mystical halo.